 physical activity and increased fitness levels.

-2.3 Demonstrate Candidate displays the Candidate displays the Candidate displays the Candidate fails to display

-performance ability to give varied ability to give instruction, ability to give instruction, the ability to give

-concepts related instruction, offer offer demonstrations, offer demonstrations, instruction, offer

-to skillful demonstrations, make make corrections, and make corrections, and demonstrations, make

-movement in a corrections, and provide provide feedback in provide feedback in regard corrections, and provide

-variety of meaningful feedback in regard to performance to performance concepts. feedback in regard to

-physical regard to performance concepts at a performance concepts.

-activities concepts at a developmentally

-developmentally appropriate level.

-appropriate level.
+2.3 Demonstrate performance concepts related to skillful movement in a variety of physical activities Candidate displays the ability to give varied instruction, offer demonstrations, make corrections, and provide meaningful feedback in regard to performance concepts at a developmentally appropriate level.
+Candidate displays the ability to give instruction, offer demonstrations, make corrections, and provide feedback in regard to performance concepts at a developmentally appropriate level.
+Candidate displays the ability to give instruction, offer demonstrations, make corrections, and provide feedback in regard to performance concepts.
+Candidate fails to display the ability to give instruction, offer demonstrations, make corrections, and provide feedback in regard to performance concepts.

 Comments:

 Standard 3 Exemplary - 4 Accomplished- 3 Developing - 2 Beginning - 1

 Planning and

 Implementation

 : Physical

 education

 teacher

 candidates plan

 and implement

 developmentally

 appropriate

 learning

 experiences

 aligned with

-local, state, and national
+local, state, and

+national

 standards to